nus-cs2103-AY2324S1/ip/docs/README.md

 - In the **GUI**, this halts further input.
 It does not close the app, so you can refer to a read-only transcript of your conversation.
 To restart, you must close and reopen the app.
 - In the **TUI**, this exits the program.
 You can use your terminal scrollback if you need to refer to the transcript.

-### Launch Modes

-For very advanced users, you can launch Todoify in both **GUI** and **TUI** modes.
-While the former requires a [desktop environment](https://en.wikipedia.org/wiki/Desktop_environment), the latter can operate on headless systems like a server or a [headless Raspberry Pi](https://learn.sparkfun.com/tutorials/headless-raspberry-pi-setup/all).

-**To launch in GUI mode**, either:

-- Navigate to where the JAR file is stored in your file manager, then double-click the JAR file.
-- Navigate to the directory of the JAR file in your terminal, then run: `java -jar todoify-v1.0.jar`.

-**To launch in TUI mode**, navigate to the directory of the JAR file in your terminal, then run:

-- `java -jar todoify-v1.0.jar --text-ui`, or
-- `java -jar todoify-v1.0.jar -t` as a shortcut.

-?> Note that you might need to replace `todoify-v1.0.jar` with a different name (specifically, the version number part) if it's not the same as the one you downloaded.

 ## Command Summary